codecleveland/manifesto/README.md

 No!
 The last thing Cleveland needs is another meetup (although I am sure we will meetup :slightly_smiling_face:)
 The only structure the cleveland tech scene actually has is this slack team with 85 channels.

-### Is the goal to provide a place for topics that don't fit under an established group?
-yes, that is part of it

-### Is the goal to provide another "venue" for those topics that might fit under an established group that doesn't meet regularly?

-could be a result, but not a focus or founding goal

-### Is the goal to create a support network,  like a community organization?
-(Lakewood Alive, Ohio City, Inc?)
-yes, that is part of it, but bigger; would be for NEO as a whole, not just a neighborhood.

 #### Launch League
 Launch League has been attempting to do this for a while in Akron.
 We now have 5 meetups in Akron that are all under the same umbrella.
 We actually have the organizers of those meetings meet quarterly just to talk through successes and failures, potential improvements, etc. I think it's been going really well for us in Akron.
 Our scenario consisted of a lot less traffic of course and less meetups that were competing so it naturally fit.